NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Jaguars: D

 The Jaguars clinched the AFC South before this game started, which could be one excuse for the loss, but even if you use that excuse, it's hard to justify how bad Blake Bortles was in this game.
-After being arguably the best quarterback in the NFL during the month of December, Bortles had a patented Bortles meltdown with three interceptions in this game.
-The Jags better hope he got all of it out of his system now, because they're not going to last long in the postseason if he has a game like this once the playoffs start.
+After being arguably the best quarterback in the NFL during the month of December, Bortles had a patented Bortles meltdown with three interceptions.
+The Jags better hope he got all of it out of his system now, because they're not going to last long in the postseason if he has a game like this in January.

 49ers: A+

 If the 49ers are smart, they'll have Jimmy Garoppolo signed to a lifetime contract by the end of the week.
-The 49ers quarterback is now 6-0 in six career starts, and he got there by carving up a Jaguars defensive unit that's been one of the best in the NFL all season.
+The 49ers quarterback is now 6-0 in six career starts, and he got there by carving up a Jaguars defensive unit that has been one of the best in the NFL all season.
 Garoppolo threw for 242 yards and two touchdowns as the 49ers rolled.
 Of course, they also got some help from Blake Bortles, who threw three interceptions, including a pick-six by 49ers defensive back Dontae Johnson in the second quarter.

 Seattle 21-12 over Dallas